JourneyOfCoding/Even-or-Odd/README.md

 # Even-or-Odd
-Finding if a given number is even or odd
+Finding if a given number is even or odd with C Language